-The UAE signed a number of agreements for co-operation in the field of peaceful nuclear energy with numerous countries, including France, Republic of Korea, the United States, and UK.
-Other co-operation agreements are envisioned to be concluded in the future.
+The UAE signed a number of agreements for co-operation in the field of peaceful nuclear energy with numerous countries, including France, Republic of Korea, the United States of America, and UK.
+More recent cooperation agreements were concluded with Canada, Australia, Argentina, Japan and Russian Federation.

 2.1.2.
 Current organizational charts